TROG111/SatNav/README.md

     <ProgrmData>/DualUniverse/Game/data/lua/cpml/atlas.lua

-    planetref.lua and atlas.lua can be obtained from the following GitLab url:  https://gitlab.com/JayleBreak/dualuniverse/-/tree/master/DUflightfiles/autoconf/custom
+    planetref.lua and atlas.lua can be obtained from the following GitLab url: https://gitlab.com/JayleBreak/dualuniverse/-/blob/master/DUflightfiles/autoconf/custom/atlas.lua and https://gitlab.com/JayleBreak/dualuniverse/-/blob/master/DUflightfiles/autoconf/custom/planetref.lua

- 2) Install a PB onto your ship and link it to: 1) the core, 2) a screen, 3) a new databank (we shall call this the SatNav databank), 4) Dimencia Hud databank - in this order please.
+ 2) Install a PB onto your ship and link it to: 1) the core, 2) a screen, 3) a new databank (we shall call this the SatNav databank), 4) Dimencia Hud databank - IN THIS ORDER PLEASE.

  3) Copy the most recent SatNav_PB_Paste file (currently that is SatNav_PB_Paste_2_1_0) into you copy paste buffer